-Although the original 802.11 standard anticipated one alternative implementation based on infrared light, all subsequent developments use only radio frequency in the 2.4 GHz or 5.7 GHz bands (microwaves).
+Although the original 802.11 standard anticipated a implementation based on infrared light, all subsequent developments use radio waves.
+The used bands are centred in 2.4 GHz and 5.7 GHz frequencies, both in the microwaves zone.

 Being analogue signals by nature, data transmission uses digital modulation techniques.
-The modulation techniques currently used are quite complex, using multiple signals simultaneously with multiple PSK and ASK combinations.
+The modulation techniques currently used are rather complex, using multiple signals simultaneously with multiple PSK and ASK combinations.
 Some of these techniques have been developed throughout the evolution of telephone line DSL modems and mobile networks.

 The 802.11 standard and its amendments establishes several alternative modulation techniques, leading to various transmission rates.
-It is up to the nodes trying the different techniques to get the best rate possible with acceptable error rate.
-Generally, the lower rate options are more reliable with low signal strength.
+It is up to the nodes trying the different techniques to get the best rate possible with an acceptable error rate.
+Generally speaking, the lower rate options are more reliable when the signal strength is low.

-Frequencies used (microwaves) and legal restrictions on the transmission power (100 mW) result in a very limited reach, especially inside buildings (usually less than 50 meters).
+Frequencies used (microwaves) and legal restrictions on the transmission power (100 mW) result in a very limited reach, especially inside buildings (usually far less than 50 meters).